Energy & Community

 Home energy audit

 A Home Energy Performance Audit is the first step in assessing how much energy a home consumes and evaluating what measures can be taken to make the home more efficient.
 These are always free to everyone and open to the public.

 Our energy audits consist of two parts: the blower door test and the initial walk-through.
 The blower door is specialized equipment that allows us to measure the level of air infiltration by surveying the extent of air leaks in the home.
 Air infiltration raises the price of utility bills due to its impact on heating and cooling systems.
 While the blower door test is running, members will walk through the home and search for areas where energy loss might be occurring.
 Depending on the amount of air leakage in your home, Green Iowa AmeriCorps Members might schedule a follow-up appointment to weatherize your home.

-Depending on the results of the initial Home Energy Performance Audit assessment, Green Iowa AmeriCorps members may schedule a follow-up weatherization to address problem areas.
+Depending on the results of the initial Home Energy Performance Audit assessment, Green Iowa AmeriCorps members may proceed with weatherization services to address problem areas.

 Members spend anywhere between 2-8 hours reducing air infiltration and making efficiency improvements listed below.
 Each home is quite different, but the cost of labor is always free.